-Prior to March 2010, the Company had the Amended and Restated 2002 Stock Plan ("2002 Plan").
+The Company currently maintains two equity incentive plans, the 2002 Stock Plan ("2002 Plan") and the 2010 Equity Incentive Award Plan ("2010 Plan").
+These plans were approved by the stockholders.
 Under the 2002 Plan, the Company may grant incentive stock options at a price not less than 100% of the fair market value of the common stock on the date of grant and non-statutory stock options at a price not less than 100% of the fair market value of the common stock on the date of grant.
 Before April 2004, certain options could be granted with the right to exercise those options before vesting.
 The majority of the stock options granted under the 2002 Plan vest over 4 years and expire in 10 years.

-On March 2, 2010, the Company's Board of Directors approved the 2010 Equity Incentive Award Plan ("2010 Plan") which allows the Company to grant stock options, restricted stock awards ("RSA"), restricted stock units ("RSU"), performance restricted stock units ("PRSU"), stock appreciation rights, dividend equivalents, deferred stock, and stock payments to employees, directors and consultants of the Company.
+The 2010 Plan allows the Company to grant stock options, restricted stock awards ("RSA"), restricted stock units ("RSU"), performance restricted stock units ("PRSU"), stock appreciation rights, dividend equivalents, deferred stock, and stock payments to employees, directors and consultants of the Company.
 A total of 4,666,666 shares of common stock were reserved for future issuance under the 2010 Plan, which became effective upon the completion of the Company's initial public offering of common stock.
 In addition, on the first day of each year beginning in 2011 and ending in 2020, the 2010 Plan provides for an annual automatic increase to the shares reserved for issuance and no more than 17,150,494 shares of Common Stock may be issued upon the exercise of Incentive Stock Options.
-Pursuant to the automatic annual increase, a total of 3,333,330 additional shares had been reserved under the 2010 Plan since 2011.
+Pursuant to the automatic annual increase, a total of 3,999,996 additional shares had been reserved under the 2010 Plan since 2011.

-Upon the effectiveness of the 2010 Plan, equity awards were granted only under the 2010 Plan and shares of common stock previously reserved for issuance under the Prior Plans became available for issuance under the 2010 Plan.
+Upon the effectiveness of the 2010 Plan, equity awards were granted only under the 2010 Plan and shares of common stock previously reserved for issuance under the prior plans became available for issuance under the 2010 Plan.
 To date, awards granted under the 2010 Plan consist of stock options, RSAs, RSUs and PRSUs.

 Stock options granted under the 2010 Plan are granted in general at a price not less than 100% of the fair market value of the common stock on the date of grant.
-Generally, the options issued under the 2010 Plan vest 25% on the first anniversary of the vesting commencement date and on a monthly basis thereafter for a period of an additional three years.
-The options have a maximum term of ten years.
+Prior to 2016, stock options issued under the 2010 Plan generally vest 25% on the first anniversary of the vesting commencement date and on a monthly basis thereafter for a period of an additional three years .
+Stock options granted during fiscal 2016 vest 25% on the first anniversary of the vesting commencement date and on a quarterly basis thereafter for a period of an additional three years.
+The options have a maximum term of ten years .